Cycling in Albania – practical bike touring guide

 Is Albania vegetarian-friendly?

 The Albanian cuisine is delicious.
-Although many local dishes are meat-based, you will find plenty of vegetarian options with fresh, organic vegetables.
-The prices in restaurants are pretty low, for 600-700 leke you can get a good meal.
+Although many local dishes are meat-based, you will find many vegetarian options with fresh, organic vegetables.
+The prices in restaurants are pretty low, but for 600-700 leke, you can get a good meal.

 Stray dogs